wes-brooks/wrbrooks.github.io/_posts/2015-01-25-scrape-football-data-3.md

 ###Outstanding issues
-Documentation is the obvious one.
+Documentation is the obvious one - package `pbp` has definitely earned its v0.1 status!
 The code is kind of brittle and can barf when a scorekeeper does something unexpected (or when it encounters a weird game situation).
 It would be nice if this code could work for NFL play-by-play too, but their scorekeepers have different standards and I haven't yet made my regexes flexible enough to handle either league.

 Enjoy, hack away, and feel free to submit pull requests on Github when you have improved the code.
 Thanks!